 Popular Skills for First-Line Supervisor / Manager of Construction Trades and Extraction Workers

-Managers of Construction Trades and Extraction Workers report using a pretty varied skill set on the job.
-Most notably, facility with Microsoft Office, Microsoft Excel, and Contractor Management are correlated to pay that is significantly above average, leading to increases of 21 percent, 16 percent, and 14 percent, respectively.
-The majority of those who know Blueprints also know Project Management and Contractor Management.
+Survey results suggest that Managers of Construction Trades and Extraction Workers put a wide range of professional skills to use.
+Most notably, facility with Contractor Management, Microsoft Office, and Microsoft Excel are correlated to pay that is significantly above average, leading to increases of 26 percent, 22 percent, and 17 percent, respectively.
+It is often found that people who know Blueprints are also skilled in Project Management and Contractor Management.

 Pay by Experience Level for First-Line Supervisor / Manager of Construction Trades and Extraction Workers

 Median of all compensation (including tips, bonus, and overtime) by years of experience.

 Salaries for the relatively untried average out to around $55K, but survey participants with five to 10 years of experience earn a significantly higher median of $55K.
 For Managers of Construction Trades and Extraction Workers, 10 to 20 years of experience on the job amounts to an average salary of $54K.
 Managers of Construction Trades and Extraction Workers who have spent more than 20 years on the job report earning a significantly higher median of $53K.